 One Community is solving the global housing crisis through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

-This week the core team did another round of testing the Murphy bed assembly instructions for the changing area.
+This week the core team did another round of testing the Murphy bed assembly instructions for the changing area for solving the global housing crisis.
 What you see here are the errors we found.

 Brianna Olsen (Sustainability Researcher) completed her 5th week researching the most sustainable insulation options.
 This week she continued compiling the data from her research table into the tutorial template.
 You can see some of this work here we’d say we’re now about 70% done.